the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 In order to identify relevant content and adapt content to the learners needs, they understand and appreciate the respective research environment.
 We would presume good teachers to take responsibility in improving their own educational skills to make their teaching more effective.
 Since it is difficult to measure increased learning success and better RSEing applied by the learners, better methods for evaluation of a teacher’s effectiveness would be beneficial for teachers.
-A survey by The Carpentries [@Duckles2016] provides a detailed evaluation on the value and benefits of Software and Data Carpentry workshops to their instructors.
+For example, a survey by The Carpentries [@Duckles2016] provides a detailed evaluation on the value and benefits of Software and Data Carpentry workshops to their instructors.
 The expected mindset also encompasses that teachers should see setbacks and feedback as an opportunity to learn and grow their own skills.
 A teacher's mindset should also include the acknowledgment that some learners acquire additional RSE skills out of necessity and not out of interest, meaning that not every "good" scientist wants to become a "good" software engineer, too.
 Therefore, it is also inevitable that teachers have positive and high expectations of their students.